-If the variance is within acceptable limits for your organization, changing the probe settings is optional.
+NOTE If the variance is within acceptable limits for your organization, changing the probe settings is optional.

-The default setting for the chamber temperature probes is $4.0\,^{\circ}$ C. The value can be changed to a value from $-50.0\,^{\circ}$ C to $+50.0\,^{\circ}$ C.
+The default setting for the chamber temperature probes is 4.0 °C. This value is set at the factory to match the reading from an independent thermometer, which may vary from the default value.
+The value can be changed to a value from -100.0 °C to +50.0 °C.

-- ► An independent thermometer, calibrated and traceable per national standards. - ► Tape.
-This is used to secure the probe to the thermometer. - 1 Measure the temperature of the upper probe bottle contents. - a Remove all probes and the cap from the bottle. - b Tape the independent thermometer to the temperature probe, and replace them in the bottle so their ends are immersed at least 2 inches (50 mm) in the solution. - c Allow the chamber temperature to stabilize for approximately 10 minutes. - d Obtain the reading from the independent thermometer. - 2 Enter and save the reading from the independent thermometer into the i.C system. - a From the Home screen, touch, i.C APPS, Settings, Temperature Calibration.
+- An independent thermometer, calibrated and traceable per national standards. - Tape.
+This is used to secure the probe to the thermometer. - 1 Measure the temperature of the upper probe bottle contents. - a Remove all probes and the cap from the bottle. - b Tape the independent thermometer to the temperature probe, and replace them in the bottle so their ends are immersed at least 2 inches (50 mm) in the solution. - c Allow the chamber temperature to stabilize for approximately 10 minutes. - d Obtain the reading from the independent thermometer.

+Enter and save the reading from the independent thermometer into the monitoring and control system.

+- a From the Home screen, touch, i.C APPS, Settings, Temperature Calibration.
 The Temperature Calibration screen appears. - b Touch plus (+) or minus (-) on the Upper Temperature spin box to increase or decrease the value to match the measured value. - c The message "New Setting Saved" appears next to the spin box, indicating that the new temperature calibration setting is saved.

-Shortly after saving the new temperature value, the displayed temperature may change so it no longer matches the new value.
+NOTE Shortly after saving the new temperature value, the displayed temperature may change so it no longer matches the new value.
 This is normal.